whastings/devnotes/topics/css.md

 * You can use `grid-auto-columns` and `grid-auto-rows` to define the size of implicitly defined columns and rows
 * `grid-auto-flow` tells Grid if extra items should implicitly end up in new rows or new columns
   * The default is `row`
+  * This is handy if you want to size the first column to take up all free space and the rest to take just what's needed for their content
+    * `grid-template-columns: 1fr; grid-auto-flow: column;`

 ### Sizing Tracks